lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

 ### Map Testing
     A.  Access Integrations
         1. Hover over the Status and the Run icon (forward arrow) will appear
+            a.
+Select from dropdown the Operation you wish to test.
         2. Click on the icon and message box will appear, click on the word "Test"
         3. Now you need to configure your request properties.
             a.
 Under the Request area, click on Tab named "Body"